FormidableLabs/spectacle/README.md

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `npm install`
+After downloading the boilerplate, run the following commands on the project's root directory...

+- `npm install` (you can also use `yarn`)
-Next run `rm -R .git` to remove the existing version control.
+- `rm -R .git` to remove the existing version control

-Then, to start up the local server, run `npm start`
+- `npm start` to start up the local server or visit [http://localhost:3000/#/](http://localhost:3000/#/)

-Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll
+... and we are ready to roll

 <a name="build--deployment"></a>